garibaldiviolin/up-down-api/README.md

 2) download, configure, and run this web application in the EC2 instances;
 3) perform a stress test by calling multiple async client requests to the REST API and then shows the time results.

+## REST API
+More details about the REST API used can be found here: https://github.com/garibaldiviolin/pythonapi